 UW-Madison Biological Systems Engineering

-How is UW-Madison Biological Systems Engineering contributing its science expertise to this project?
+How did UW-Madison Biological Systems Engineering contribute its science expertise to this project?

-Jasmeet Lamba: We are estimating the relative proportion of in-stream sediments and sediment-bound phosphorus coming from different sources in the watershed that travels downstream and is recorded at the USGS water quality gage.
-Some of the sediment and phosphorus is entering the stream in runoff from farm fields; in other cases, where land use is dominated by woodlands and grasslands, it is coming from the streambed and banks.
-The more cropland there is in a watershed, the greater the contribution of in-stream sediments from farm fields.
-Also, knowing the role that the streambed and banks play in storing or releasing phosphorus will help us determine the lag time required before we can expect to see an improvement in water quality in the test watershed.
+Jasmeet Lamba: We estimated the relative proportion of in-stream sediments and sediment-bound phosphorus coming from different sources in the watershed that traveled downstream and was recorded at the USGS water quality gage.
+Some of the sediment and phosphorus entered the stream in runoff from farm fields; in other cases, where land use is dominated by woodlands and grasslands, it came from the streambed and banks.
+The more cropland there was in a watershed, the greater the contribution of in-stream sediments from farm fields.
+Also, knowing the role that the streambed and banks played in storing or releasing phosphorus helped us determine the lag time required before we could expect to see an improvement in water quality in the test watershed.